Exabyte-io/documentation/README.md

 for file in $( ls *.png); do cwebp "${file}" -o "${file%*.png}.webp"; done
 ```

+For more details about webp, please refer to https://developers.google.com/speed/webp

 #### Including Images

 Including an image/screenshot is done as follows, in MKDocs notation (don't use HTML tags).